-We deposit our EF in high-interest savings account in a bank that can earn up to 1% interest if no withdrawals are made in a certain period.
+We deposit our half of our EF in high-interest savings account in a bank that can earn up to 1% interest if no withdrawals are made in a certain period.
 It is like a mixed of regular savings account and a time deposit.
-It can easily be withdrawn when needed BUT not too accessible for unnecessary spending.
+It can easily be withdrawn with an ATM when needed BUT not too accessible for unnecessary spending.
+The other half we place on digital banks with 3-4% annual interest rate.
+If the EF is just a sleeping fund, it might as well “sleep” with higher interest, right?
 And since we will not be withdrawing from it unless needed, this allows the funds to grow more than just placing it in a regular savings account.

 How to start an emergency fund